seinecle/gephi-tutorials/docs/generated-slides/subdir/simple-project-from-a-to-z-en_temp_pdf.md

 image::Resizing-labels-to-reflect-their-node's-size.png[align="center",title="Resizing labels to reflect their node's size"]

 //ST: !

-image::result-label-resizing-en.png[align="center",title="Result of the label resizing"] == exporting a network as a picture
+image::result-label-resizing-en.png[align="center",title="Result of the label resizing"]

+== exporting a network as a picture

 //ST: exporting a network as a picture

-==== exporting a screenshot from the Overview (a png image)
+//ST: 1. exporting a screenshot from the Overview (a png image)

-//ST: exporting a network as a screenshot

 //ST: !